Table of Contents

-With this statement, it’s essential to understand the two terms “beneficial owners” and “reporting company” in order to get a better grasp of the new legislation.
+With this statement, it’s essential to understand the two terms “beneficial owners” and “reporting company” to get a better grasp of the new legislation.

 A legal entity, aka “reporting company”, is broadly defined as an organization that has the legal structure of a limited liability company, corporation, or similar entity that is established by filing a formation document with the secretary of state or similar offices or formed under the laws of a foreign state that involves opening a bank account.

-Under the CTA (Corporate Transparency Act), there are certain types of business entities that are excluded and exempted from the reporting provision.
+Under the CTA (Corporate Transparency Act), certain types of business entities are excluded and exempted from the reporting provision.
 They include, among others, the following cases:

 - Business entities operating in industries with high regulations such as banks, credit unions, brokers, dealers, etc.

 - Registered investment companies

 The entities in the exclusion list do not have to substantiate their exclusion with beneficial ownership information.
 However, exempted entities still have to provide a completed form detailing exemption reasons signed by the NAP (Natural Authorized Person) and are to be submitted with the first account opened after the FinCEN regulatory date.

 *Professional legal consultation is advised to fully be aware of a legal entity’s compliance status.
 Further reference on key points of beneficial ownership information can be found here.

 FinCEN defines beneficial owners under two ownership prongs, namely “ownership” and “control”.